DevAwizard/Exams_42/README.md

 > [!NOTE]
-> Only exam 2 is available
+> Only exam 2 & 3 are available

 ---